themmyloluwaa/nextjs-graphql-prisma-starter/README.md

 This readme would be updated as more project needs arise.

+## The frontend folder also contains some default mutation, query and subscription queries, feel free to clean up this project according to your taste.

 ## Happy coding!!
 From your favorite code hokagei - <CodeKagei>.